Residential

 The 3 Types of Floor Installations of Radiant Heating

-1. General Installation – Installs consists of cables or tubing.
+1. General installation: Installations consist of cables or tubing.

-2. “Wet” Installations – Tubing or cables are embedded in a solid floor.
+2. “Wet” installation: Tubing or cables are embedded in a solid floor.
 This is one of the oldest forms of modern radiant floor systems.
-The tubing or cable can be embedded in a thick concrete foundation slab or in a thin layer of concrete, gypsum, or other material installed on top of a subfloor.
+The tubing or cable can be embedded in a thick concrete foundation slab or a thin layer of concrete, gypsum, or other material installed on top of a subfloor.

-3. “Dry” Installations – Cables or tubing run in an air space beneath the floor.
+3. “Dry” installation: Cables or tubing run in an air space beneath the floor.
 Occasionally, dry installations involve suspending the tubing or cables under the subfloor between the joists.
 Reflective insulation must also be installed under the tubes to direct the heat upward.

-To learn more about the installation types or to set up a consultation, contact us today at 781-769-1515 or online.
+To learn more about the installation types or to schedule a consultation, contact us today at 781-769-1515.

 TAKE COMFORT.
 WE’VE GOT YOU COVERED.